Have you ever caught procrastinating in the morning, only to feel overwhelmed at the end of the day?

 Best for iOS users

 The Focus Keeper Pomodoro app features a red background that lets you change the length of the Pomodoro through a simple swipe (breaks have a blue one).
 And a ticking sound to know it is focus time.

-You can also set a goal in terms of the number of sessions you wish to accomplish each day, which I find very helpful.
+You can also set a goal regarding the number of sessions you wish to accomplish each day, which I find very helpful.
 It’s too bad you can’t name them to know what you’re working on.
 If you browse other apps on your phone, the app has a notification center to remind you about your session.

-There are many ways of customizing this app, from different themes to sounds and alarm levels for each session, short, and long break.
+There are many ways of customizing this app, from different themes to sounds and alarm levels for each session and short and long breaks.
 Charts over the past 14 and 30 days help you monitor your productivity, which is limited to only the past three days with the free version.

 The Pro one brings ten premium ticking sounds to get more productive or relaxed, depending on the moment of the Pomodoro cycle, and a complete view of your stats.

-- Free, limited charts for the past 3 days
+- Free, limited charts for the past three days

 - Pro ($1.99/month), unlimited charts plus ten ticking sounds

 6. Focus To-Do: Pomodoro Timer & To-Do List (Mac, Windows, iOS, Android)

 Focus To-Do Mobile App

 As the name states, Focus To-Do is an all-in-one Pomodoro timer and to-do list.
 It is reasonably practical, as you can create projects to categorize sessions better and set task priorities for a clear picture of what to work on first.
 It’s unclear how many projects I’m allowed to create since the app introduces you to a free trial of the premium version.